APDPO

 2025-04-08

-Akira Sato has been invited to serve as the Country Lead for APDPO in Japan.
+Akira Sato has been invited to serve as the Country Head for APDPO in Japan.
 Akira will cultivate partnerships with local organizations, elevate awareness of privacy practices, ensure compliance with data privacy regulations, advocate for continuous improvements, and share insights to enhance regional standards across the Asia-Pacific.

 2025-04-10

-Alex Lee has been invited to serve as the Country Lead for APDPO in Singapore.
+Alex Lee has been invited to serve as the Country Head for APDPO in Singapore.
 Alex will advance data protection initiatives, work closely with local stakeholders to promote privacy awareness and ensure compliance with the nation’s data privacy regulations, while contributing insights to bolster regional standards across the Asia-Pacific.

 APDPO